10 Best Nursing Schools in Houston

 The University of Houston – Clear Lake’s College of Human Science & Humanities/Department of Clinical, Health and Applied Sciences is recognized among the best nursing schools in Houston TX that offers a variety of nursing programs at many levels.
 Among the best nursing schools in Houston Texas, is a Bachelor of Science in Nursing (BSN) stand-alone program and a bridge program from an RN to BSN degree program.
 Nursing programs from UH Clear Lake, one of the best nursing schools in Houston, are accredited by ACEN.

 The University of Houston at Clear Lake was founded in 1974.
-The University of Houston at Clear Lake is organized into four academic schools/colleges that offer about 100-degree programs to its 9,100+ students.
+The University of Houston at Clear Lake has four academic colleges that offer about 100 degree programs to its 9,000 students.
 Part of the school’s campus was donated by Humble Oil.
 The University of Houston – Clear Lake began as a school to train individuals to join nearby NASA.

 7. Lee College